Detection techniques and investigation of different neutrino experiments: NEUTRINO EXPERIMENTS: A CHRONOLOGICAL ORDER

 \paragraph{}For $\nu_{e}$ appearance, inverted Hierarchy at $\delta_{CP}=\frac{\pi}{2}$ is disfavored at greater than 3$\sigma$.
-Further study includes approaching towards $2\sigma$ rejection.\\ The reactor mixing angle is also obtained as $\sin^{2}\theta_{13}=0.082$.
-The experiment is performed with excellent detector ad beam performance.
+Further study includes approaching towards $2\sigma$ rejection.
+The reactor mixing angle is also obtained as $\sin^{2}\theta_{13}=0.082$.
+The experiment is performing with excellent detectors and beam performance.